LukasBuecherl/FLUENT-Website/content/home/welcome.md

 headless: true # This file represents a page section.
 weight: 10 # Order that this section will appear.
 title: |
-  Wowchemy
+  FLUENT

-  Research Group
+  Verification Project
-hero_media: welcome.jpg
+hero_media: icon.png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'